suthardinesh626/Partner-Allocation/README.md

-# Rentkar Booking & Partner Verification System
+# Partner-Allocation Booking & Partner Verification System

 A full-stack booking and partner verification system built with Next.js, MongoDB, Redis, and Docker.
 This system handles concurrent operations safely using distributed locks, implements rate limiting for GPS updates, and provides real-time updates using Redis pub/sub.